-The quantum Fisher information matrix has been used in multiparameter quantum estimation theory~\cite{Helstrom1969,Liu_2019,PhysRevLett.121.130503,PRXQuantum.2.020308}.
-Then, can we associate the quantum Fisher information matrix with the convex roof of some observables in the analogy of Eq.~\eqref{def_quantum_Fisher_convex_roof}?
+The quantum Fisher information matrix has been used in the multiparameter quantum estimation theory~\cite{Helstrom1969,Liu_2019,PhysRevLett.121.130503,PRXQuantum.2.020308}.
+Then, the question remains as to whether it can be associated with the convex roof of certain observables in the analogy of Eq.~\eqref{def_quantum_Fisher_convex_roof}.

-The answer is partially yes.
-The quantum Fisher information matrix is relevant to the following quantity $\QC^\ast_\rho(O_A,O_B)$ which is weaker than \eqref{def_Quantum_corr}:
+The partial answer to this question is yes.
+The quantum Fisher information matrix is relevant to the following quantity $\QC^\ast_\rho(O_A,O_B)$, which is weaker than \eqref{def_Quantum_corr}:

 which is the minimization of the absolute value of the average correlation.
-On the above quantity, we can prove the following statement, which is similar to Lemma~\ref{lem:quantum_correlation_1}: \begin{lemma} For two arbitrary operators $O_A$ and $O_B$, if we have
+Based on the above quantity, the following statement can be proven, which is similar to Lemma~\ref{lem:quantum_correlation_1}: \begin{lemma} For two arbitrary operators $O_A$ and $O_B$, if